“It takes a terrifying spectacle to hold the people in check”

 To point out that such a view is in theory intrinsically un-American seems both banal and besides the point.
 What does seem poignant and on-point is that this sort of second-rate pettifogging by Krauthammer, appearing in a well-respected media platform (The Washington – Democracy Dies in Darkness – Post) is taken seriously.
 That is no small matter.
 The logic, such as it is, is amateurish, the arrogance is appaling and the stature it is accorded frightening.

-The truth is, it is a crap argument precisely because it is devoid of evidence and as a result it should be called out for exactly what it is: advocacy for tyranny and state sanctioned terrorism and like all such arguments it rests on an appeal to ginning up atavistic unthinking fear and rage.
+The truth is, it is a crap argument precisely because it is devoid of evidence and as a result it should be called out for exactly what it is: advocacy for tyranny and state sanctioned terrorism, and like all such arguments it rests on an appeal to ginning up atavistic unthinking fear and rage.
 It is counter-terrorism as the conch shell, with Krauthammer screaming, sucks to your assmar, and your civil liberties.

 Which brings us to Sam Harris.